Alex Van Dyke

-Franklin Alexander Van Dyke (born July 24, 1974) is a former American football wide receiver who was selected by the New York Jets in the 2nd round (31st overall) of the 1996 NFL Draft.
-He played collegiately at the University of Nevada, Reno and five years in the National Football League (NFL) for the Jets and Philadelphia Eagles from 1996 to 2000.
+Franklin Alexander Van Dyke (born July 24, 1974) is an American former professional football player who was a wide receiver in the National Football League (NFL).
+He played college football for the Nevada Wolf Pack, twice earning second-team All-American honors.
+Van Dyke was selected by the New York Jets in the second round (31st overall) of the 1996 NFL draft.
+He played five years in the NFL for the Jets and Philadelphia Eagles from 1996 to 2000.
 He currently owns and operates a training facility in Sacramento, California.

 College career

 Van Dyke was a two-time All-American, winning the Big West Conference Offensive Player of the Year in 1995 by leading the nation in receiving yards per game (168.6) and receptions per game (11.7).